ZE:A: 2012: Delayed comeback, project unit debut, Spectacular, Phoenix and Beautiful Lady

 During the brief break, various ZE:A members ventured into drama appearances and variety appearances.
-Notably, Im Siwan received national fame for his role in the MBC fictional historical drama The Moon That Embraces The Sun playing the teen version of the prince's scholar, Heo Yeom.
+Notably, Yim Siwan received national fame for his role in the MBC fictional historical drama The Moon That Embraces The Sun playing the teen version of the prince's scholar, Heo Yeom.
 The drama was broadcast from January 4 to March 15, 2012.

 ZE:A's comeback album was set to release on June 21, 2012, but in May, ZE:A's agency, Star Empire Entertainment, announced that the group would postpone their comeback because of an injury to member Jun Young's right ankle.

 It was then later announced that ZE:A's Ha Min Woo would be forming a unit group with two Japanese artists, Hayato Nikaido (singer of Alpha), and actor Yoshihide Sasaki.
 The group is called 3Peace Lovers and their first single "Virtual Love" was released on June 26, 2012.

 The group's second studio album, Spectacular, along with its title track "Aftermath" was released on July 4.
 The album contained 11 tracks.
 They had a showcase to promote the album, performing various songs.

 In August, Kwanghee was confirmed to be the new cast of MBC We Got Married and will be Coupled with Sunhwa SECRET.

 On August 26, ZE:A's fourth single album Phoenix was released.
 Promoted as a special gift for ZE:A'S, Beautiful Lady was released on December 7, 2012.
 The MV was released the same day with various scenes featuring ZE:A's Park Hyungsik and 4Minute's Nam Ji-Hyun who were cast in the reality show The Romantic and Idol.